Starting a business can be tough, but I think nothing will ever be more difficult than putting up your very first venture.

 Self-employment is a necessary initial cost.

-Several months before I started that venture, I learned from a book the difference between the self-employed and the business owner – one works for the business, while the other lets the business work for him.
+I learned from a book the difference between the self-employed and the business owner.
+One works for the business, while the other lets the business work for him.

 I wanted to be the business owner.

 But I learned later on that one cannot be a business owner without being self-employed first.
 Businesses are like children, you have to nurture and take care of them until they become independent.

 I thought since a lot of people are unemployed, then it will be easy to find someone to work for you.

 I was partly right.
 What I didn’t know was that it will NOT be easy to find someone who will do a good job.
 People working in HR will agree–a person’s resume cannot guarantee his work ethics.

 And from experience, even those who shine in their interview can be quite sloppy at work.